 8. Great Sand Dunes National Park and Preserve

-The dunes seem to be moulded by the wind, appearing out of nowhere and shifting shapes.
-It is surrounded by mountain peaks, conifer and aspen forests, alpine lakes and wetlands.
+The dunes seem to be molded by the wind, appearing out of nowhere and shifting shapes.
+It is surrounded by mountain peaks, conifer and aspen forests, alpine lakes, and wetlands.

 9. Colorado’s Fourteeners

 Colorado is known for its fourteeners — that is, peaks that are taller than 14,000 feet.
 Colorado is famous for having more than 50 fourteener peaks!